 I think the best place to start your family session is where the real moments happen – in your home.
 The images will document exactly where you are at this moment in life, whether it’s making Sunday breakfast, playing basketball in your driveway, or tackling an ambitious Lego project together.
 I’ve found that kids loosen up more easily if we start at home than if we start somewhere less familiar.
 But if the home doesn’t seem like a good option to you, let’s brainstorm alternatives.
 What we’re looking for is a place or activity that everyone enjoys.

-I can make time for a classic family shot where everyone looks at the camera, but those aren’t the main focus of our time together, as it can tire out kids pretty fast.
+I can make time for a classic family portrait where everyone looks at the camera, but those aren’t the main focus of our time together, as it can tire out kids pretty fast.
 To keep the session positive and carefree, we let kids be their playful selves with as little restriction as possible.
 Instead of directing their behavior and asking them to force a smile, I think it’s the best for us to have fun together, doing all the things that make everyone laugh and smile naturally.
 As long as everyone is on the same page about this, we’re going to get some great photos and have an awesome time in the process.

 The best time to do a pregnancy session is around 7 months when your ankles don’t feel like balloons quite yet.